24/7 Emergency Line: (916) 937-8322

 Booking and Processing (Hours 1–4)

 Following arrest and chemical testing, you'll be transported to a local jail or police station for booking.
-This process includes:
+Most first-offense DUI bookings in Sacramento County take 2–4 hours.

 Personal Information

-Recording your name, date of birth, address, and other identifying details
+Recording name, date of birth, address, and identifying details

 Fingerprinting & Photos